This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is an acute cough treated?

-An acute cough usually goes away on its own within 3 to 4 weeks.
-Your child may need medicine to treat allergies or decrease swelling in his airways.
-If your child has a bacterial infection, he may need antibiotics.
+An acute cough usually goes away on its own.
+Your child may need medicine to stop the cough.
+He or she may also need medicine to decrease swelling or help open his or her airways.
+Medicine may also be given to help your child cough up mucus.
+If your child has an infection caused by bacteria, he or she may need antibiotics.
 Do not give cough and cold medicine to a child younger than 4 years.
 Talk to your healthcare provider before you give cold and cough medicine to a child older than 4 years.

 When should I seek immediate care?

 - Your child's lips or fingernails turn dark or blue.